bowlercbtlabs/Github-Introduction-Lab-1/README.md

     - show access to a private repo
     - change repo to public repo
     - show access to a public repo
+- Github will be used to store all device configurations moving forward and a link to the repo will be placed in all the video descriptions